These 27+ Virtual Ideas for Women’s History Month will empower, inspire, and educate everyone on your team!

 - Amplify the voices of female thought leaders in your industry

 To get started, check out this guide from Harper’s Bazaar: 12 Female Empowering Instagram Accounts to Follow for Daily Inspiration.

-10. Embrace This Year’s Women’s History Month Theme: Providing Healing, Promoting Hope
+10. Embrace Wellness Activities this Women’s History Month

 - Hire a yoga teacher to lead a special virtual session that focuses on rest, reflection, and healing.

-- Offer your employees a paid day off to recuperate from caretaking and self care challenges of the pandemic.
+- Offer your employees a paid day off to recuperate from caretaking and self care challenges that can happen during, and following, a pandemic.
 For instance, you could offer a day off on International Women’s Day (March 8).

 - Treat employees to a “healing” gift, such as a massage or healthy meal.

 Remember, while your activities can be done in the spirit of Women’s History Month, it’s important to be mindful of considerations around discrimination.
 We recommend treating employees of all genders to these activities and sharing context around the significance of the gesture for Women’s History Month.

 11. Explore the Online Exhibit, “Girlhood (It’s Complicated)” from the National Museum of American History